manuhabitela/twitchflix/README.md

              an alias can be passed to the --game option instead of the full game name -l, --limit: limit the number of streams to choose from.
 Defaults to 25.

-All params typed after -- are passed to livestreamer.
+All params typed after -- are passed to streamlink.
-By default, the livestreamer `--default-stream best` option is passed.
+By default, the streamlink `--default-stream best` option is passed.
-Check out the livestreamer doc for more details on possible options.
+Check out the streamlink doc for more details on possible options.

 Examples:
   `twitchflix --game "Mount Your Friends"` # list only mount your friends streams